Guide to cannabis legality for expats in Germany

 Final Thoughts

-Data verified as of 2025.
-Information provided for general guidance; always check official resources for the latest updates.
+Information verified as of 2026.
+Always cross-check with official sources for the latest updates.

 FAQs: Cannabis in Germany for Expats